 In addition, if you already provide ongoing volunteer service to your community, please share your information with the Alumni Office so that your story might serve as inspiration to others.

-What: Habitat for Humanity
+What: Habitat For Humanity Build & BBQ

 Habitat for Humanity is committed to helping create decent, safe and affordable places to live for everyone in need.
 They build and repair houses all over the world using volunteer labor and donations.
 Families purchase their houses through no-profit, no-interest mortgage loans or innovative financing methods.

 No volunteers under 16 years of age are permitted on construction sites.